dotnet/Comet/README.md

 # Does this require Xamarin.Forms?
 No!
-You can use the navitve versions, and get lots of native awesomesause!
+You can use the native versions, and get lots of native awesomesause!